Moderator: Naya Ali

 Marie Bergström is a sociologist and researcher at the Institut national d’études démographiques (Ined).
 Her research focuses on sexuality, conjugality and celibacy.
 A specialist in digital dating, she has been conducting research on the use of dating applications for the past fifteen years, the results of which are published in The new laws of love.
 Sexuality, couples and dating in the digital age (La Découverte, 2025 pocket edition).
 More recently, she coordinated a major collective work on transformations in young people’s sexuality in the #MeToo context.

-Axelle Jah Njiké - author, podcaster and columnist
+Axelle Jah Njiké - Afropean author, podcaster, documentary filmmaker and playwright

 Moderator: Naya Ali

-With Marie Bergström (sociologist and researcher at Ined) and Axelle Jah Njiké (author)
+With Marie Bergström (sociologist and researcher at Ined) and Axelle Jah Njiké (Afropean author, podcaster, documentary filmmaker and playwright)

 With the participation of Anna Millers, heritage curator in charge of the Techniques, practices and narratives of the body section at Mucem.

-How are new trends in our emotional and sexual lives shaping tomorrow’s society?
-More politicized than ever, intimacy is being shaped by new norms.
-Less committed, more fluid, more numerous or later: where do our intimacies stand, and how should we view them?
+Less committed, more fluid, more numerous or later: where do our intimacies stand, and how do we view them?

 Never have the younger generations been so exposed to discourses on sexuality.
 With the Internet, social networks and militant accounts, learning about intimacy no longer comes solely from experience or family transmission.
 Has this proliferation of discourse transformed affective and sexual practices?
 Has it opened up new areas of emancipation or produced new injunctions?
 Crossing questions of gender, race and class, this session examines the social, cultural and political frameworks that shape affective and sexual experiences today.